My Favorite Place to Store My Slow Cooker

 It’s accessible in the mornings when I’m tired and groggy and just want to throw some ingredients in and be on my way.
 And when I’m done, I just slide it back in.
 No struggling to stand on my tippy-toes on a step ladder.
 No balancing a heavy pot with a glass lid.
 No wrangling that wonky cord that almost always knocks something over on its way down!

-I realize that not everyone has a sideboard (or a breakfast room!), so it's worth noting that a lower kitchen cabinet would work just as well.
+I realize that not everyone has a sideboard (or a breakfast room!), so it’s worth noting that a lower kitchen cabinet would work just as well.
 And if you have a limited amount of cabinet space, there still might be room for your slow cooker — even if that means having to put some less-often-used pots and pans way up top.
-Think about it: Wouldn't it be easier to climb up to retrieve a 9x13-inch metal pan than a 6-quart chunk of machinery?
+Think about it: Wouldn’t it be easier to climb up to retrieve a 9×13-inch baking dish than a 6-quart chunk of metal?

 Anyone agree with me?
 Where do you store your slow cooker?